joshbegley/nyt-latest/README.md

 `Welcome to Games Briefing, The Athletic’s daily newsletter for the Milan Cortina Olympics.`\
 https://nytimes.com/athletic/7042099/2026/02/12/vladyslav-heraskevych-skeleton-olympics-games-briefing/

-**Luisangel Acuña isn't a switch hitter but White Sox GM says he loves him anyway**\
+**Luisangel Acuña isn't a switch hitter, but White Sox GM says he loves him anyway**\
-`Getz has a reputation for making news with his comments.
+`GM Chris Getz has a reputation for making news with his comments.
 This time, his overstatement of his new player's skills went viral.`\
 https://nytimes.com/athletic/7042027/2026/02/12/white-sox-luisangel-acuna-gm-switch-hitter/

 **‘Kramer/Fauci’ Revisits a Sparring Match During the AIDS Crisis**\